 The course itself is very wooded.
 Unless you've been playing for years and have your drive sighted in, expect to hit trees all day long.
 A handful of holes open up allowing you to rip it pretty hard, but some also bring water into play so throw cautiously.

 Parking is plentiful right in front of the practice basket.
 Hole 1 starts a few yards from the practice area, and hole 18 ends a few yards in the other direction.
 Very flowing layout with not much walking between baskets.

-Most of the teepads are in great shape.
+UPDATE - Concrete teepads installed on every hole!
 Signage is excellent... and very helpful to find the correct tee pad/line for your tee color.